Overview

 To calculate the credit allowed or gift tax payable on prior gifts, enter the following information.

-- Taxable Gifts in Year of Spousal Death and before Death: Enter the amount of taxable gifts (if any) that were made in the same year that the spouse died for which a deceased spousal unused exclusion amount is being claimed and were made before (and not after) the death of the spouse.
+Taxable Gifts in Year of Spousal Death and before Death: Enter the amount of taxable gifts (if any) that were made in the same year that the spouse died for which a deceased spousal unused exclusion ("DSUE") amount is being claimed and were made before (and not after) the death of the spouse.
 This amount should be less than or equal to the total taxable gifts entered for that year.
+This pre-spousal-death amount matters because any gifts made by the survivor *after* the spouse's death must first consume DSUE until the DSUE is exhausted.

 Results

 The table of results shows the taxable gifts before 1977 and for each year for which taxable gifts were entered after 1976.
-The format of the table depends on whether the calculation is "Gift" or "Estate," with the gift table following the format of the Form 709 "Worksheet for Schedule B, Column C (Credit Allowable for Prior Periods)" that is found in the instructions for Form 709, and the estate table following the format of the Form 706 "Line 7 Worksheet" that is found in the instructions for Form 706.
+The format of the table depends on whether the calculation is "Gift" or "Estate," with the gift table following the format of the Form 709 "Worksheet for Schedule B, Column C (Prior Years Credit Recalculation)" that is found in the instructions for Form 709, and the estate table following the format of the Form 706 "Line 7 Worksheet" that is found in the instructions for Form 706.

 The gift table shows the following columns: